Make it fly

 Description of Rocket

-The rocket will feature a 2 stage design that is a total of 199” long.
+The rocket will feature a 2 stage design that is a total of 196” long.
 The first stage is the booster section of the rocket, which holds the first motor that is ignited along with its recovery system and the avionics to control said system.
 The second stage includes the Nose, Forward, and Sustainer sections of the rocket.
-The Sustainer section of the rocket will include a payload system and a motor.
-The Forward section of the rocket will include a payload system, and an AV bay.
-The payload system in the Forward section is larger than that of the Sustainer due to it holder more components.
-The motors of the rocket will be the N3300R for the booster and the M2400T for the sustainer.
+The Sustainer section of the rocket will include a motor.
+The Forward section of the rocket will include a payload system and an AV bay.
+The payload system in the Forward section contains a water resupply container as well as the main camera payload.
+There will also be a 0.13 gal (500 mL) water ballast in the nose cone.
+The motors of the rocket will be the N3300R for the booster and the M2500T for the sustainer.

 Structure